rickosborne/skyline/story/connection/130-delta3b.md

 ### The Others

-Tracking down the others in the gardens takes some time.
+Tracking down the others in the Gardens takes some time.
 A young woman in her early teens, Vorea, has been here the longest at more than a half year, though she claims there were at least two others here before her who are now gone.
 The oldest person here is a Nora outcast named Fost, a balding and surly man in heavy furs, in his mid-thirties.
 The remaining trio are Utaru siblings: Kinzi, the younger sister, and Weld and Pamand, the older twin brothers.